 Good Hotel Guide Review

-‘Traditional character’ defines this ‘lovely’ country inn on the corner of the village green, a ‘lovely’ country inn which has been offering hospitality to pilgrims and travellers for centuries.
-Constructed in 1441, the timber-framed building is full of ‘traditional character’; in the popular bar, local tipples are served amid medieval carvings, ‘massive beams’, stained-glass windows and inglenook fireplaces.
-Traditional fare may be eaten here and in the oak-panelled restaurant, pub grub is attentively served to well-scrubbed tables.
-Characterful well-appointed bedrooms, all sloping floors and antique furnishings, have chic toiletries, a digital radio; some feature a barley twist four-poster bed.
-Across the courtyard, two rooms open on to a private garden.
+‘Traditional character’ defines this ‘lovely’ country inn on the corner of the village green, this ‘lovely’ country inn has been extending a hospitable welcome to pilgrims and travellers for centuries.
+Constructed in 1441, the timber-framed building is full of ‘traditional character’.
+Local tipples are served in the popular bar amid medieval carvings, ‘massive beams’, stained-glass windows and inglenook fireplaces.
+Traditional fare may be eaten here and in the oak-panelled restaurant.
+Well-appointed bedrooms, all sloping floors and antique furnishings, have chic toiletries and a digital radio; across the courtyard, two rooms open on to a private garden.
 Breakfast, served till 11 am on the weekend, has good cooked choices and a buffet of morning-baked pastries.

 ‘gentle’ in public spaces.

 allowed on lead in bar and lounge, not in bedrooms.